 (cross-listed with 4th year course PHIL 420)

-You are strongly encouraged to contact me during the summer to discuss possible topics of interest.
-I can be reached at email@example.com .
+You are strongly encouraged to contact me during summer to discuss possible essay/presentation topics.

 (Cross-listed with 4th year course PHIL445)